iwanders/plainRFM69/README.md

 packet is read from the FIFO.
 When a packet is transmitted, the radio is in the Intermediate Mode until the packet is completely sent.
 The radio module can represent whether it is in the Intermediate State on a digital IO pin (DIO2).
+In a slightly different way the same can be achieved using the DIO0 pin from the radio module, see the `PingPongHPdio0` example on how to use that pin.

 The microcontroller can attach an interrupt to this pin and call the poll() method on every change.
 This means that if a packet is received, the